-The EC-130J Commando Solo, a specially-modified four-engine Hercules transport, conducts Military Information Support Operations (MISO) and civil affairs broadcasts in FM radio, television and military communications bands.
-These missions are typically flown at night to reduce probability of detection in politically sensitive or hostile territories.
+The EC-130J Commando Solo, a specially-modified four-engine Hercules transport, conducts airborne Information Operations via digital and analog radio and television broadcasts.
+These missions are often flown at night to reduce probability of detection in politically sensitive or hostile territories.

-In 1990, the 193rd joined the newly formed Air Force Special Operations Command, and the wing's aircraft were redesignated Commando Solo, with no change in mission.
-In 1990-91, Commando Solo was deployed to Saudi Arabia and Turkey in support of operations Desert Shield and Desert Storm.
+In 1990, now the 193rd Special Operations Group joined the newly formed Air Force Special Operations Command, and the wing's aircraft were redesignated Commando Solo, with no change in mission.
+In 1990-91, Commando Solo deployed to Saudi Arabia and Turkey in support of operations Desert Shield and Desert Storm.
 Its missions included broadcasting the "Voice of the Gulf" and other highly successful programs intended to convince Iraqi soldiers to surrender.

 In 1994, Commando Solo was used to broadcast radio and TV messages to the citizens and leaders of Haiti during Operation Uphold Democracy.
 President Jean-Bertrand Aristide was featured in these broadcasts, which contributed to the orderly transition from military rule to democracy.

 Continuing its tradition, in 1997 the Commando Solo supported the U.N.
 Operation Joint Guard with radio and TV broadcasts over Bosnia-Herzegovina in support of stabilization forces operations.
 In 1998, the unit and its aircraft participated in Operation Desert Thunder, a deployment to Southwest Asia to convince Iraq to comply with U.N.
 Security Council resolutions.
 The Commando Solo was again sent into action in 1999 in support of Operation Allied Force.
 The aircraft was tasked to broadcast radio and television into Kosovo to prevent ethnic cleansing and assist in the expulsion of the Serbs from the region.